DanielDaCosta/ssh-script/README.md

 # Port-Forwarding bash script
-Shell script for multiple port-forwarding connections
+Shell script for multiple port-forwarding connections.

 # Pre-requisites
 First you will have to configure the `config` inside the folder `.ssh/`: